 In this new series of Literary Conversations, New Polis general editor Roger Green engages with contemporary writers on aesthetic and thematic trends in their work.
-The initial conversation is posted above, followed by Roger’s reflections on the conversation below.
+The initial conversation is posted above, followed by Roger’s reflections on the conversation below the transcript.

 Steven Dunn is the author of the novels Potted Meat (Tarpaulin Sky Press, 2016) and Water & Power (Tarpaulin Sky 2018).
 He was born and raised in West Virginia, and after 10 years in the Navy, he earned a B.A. in Creative Writing from the University of Denver.
 Some of his work can be found in Columbia Journal, Granta Magazine, and Best Small Fictions 2018.